barcek/docNxgres/README.md

 - implement a production-grade session store
 - extend the demonstration REST API to include further CRUD operations and more complex queries
 - provide a parallel GraphQL implementation
-- integrate a data structure cache such as Redis for database results
 - include error logging in the application server log stream
 - extend the set of unit & integration tests
 - add rate limiting to the reverse proxy server